Plant and Soil Science (PSSC)

 Course Attributes: Upper Division; Sustainable Course

-PSSC 361 Production of Annual Crops 3 Units
+PSSC 361 Agronomic Crops 3 Units

 Prerequisite: PSSC 101.